From my book Frozen Moments—Poverty is the biggest crime.

 Everybody clapped and shouted, “Bharat Mata Ki Jai” (Victory for Mother India).
 Zindabad (used to express approval).”

 Thus, the strike was called off.
 There was mirth and glee all around.
-The woman who caused this strike sat in the leader’s car.
-He took her with him.

 After seeing his compassion for the poor, I respected him from the core of my heart.
 If someone other than him had been there, he would have used that woman’s poverty and called her to his place, but he took her with him in his car to convince those workers that he was their only savior.
 How easily he solved the problem.
 This world is so beautiful and safe only due to such people.
 Perhaps this is the reason why the management keeps leaders in good humor.